blueberryliaojuan/BeeReader/OVERVIEW.md

 ```
 config/
-├── dbConfig.js
-└── appConfig.js
+└── dbConfig.js
 ```

 ## 5. `middlewares/`

-Custom middleware logic, such as authentication, error handling, and request logging.
+Custom middleware logic, such as authentication, checkSessionExpiry.

 ## 6. `tests/`

-Contains test code, using tools like Mocha, Chai, or Jest.
+Contains test code, using tools like Mocha or Jest.

 ```
 tests/